 In 2016, Prof. Hotez emerged as a major national thought leader on the Zika epidemic in the Western Hemisphere and globally.
 He was among the first to predict Zika’s emergence in the US and is called upon frequently to testify before US Congress, and served on infectious disease task forces for two consecutive Texas Governors.
 For these efforts in 2017 he was named by FORTUNE Magazine as one of the 34 most influential people in health care.

-Dr. Rebecca Keiser, U.S.A.Head, Office of International Science & Engineering, National Science Foundation
+Dr. Kendra Sharp, U.S.A.Head, Office of International Science and Engineering, National Science Foundation

 Dr. Kendra Sharp is a Professor of Mechanical Engineering at Oregon State University (OSU), currently on loan to the U.S. National Science Foundation where she has been serving as the Head of the Office of International Science and Engineering since February 2021.
 Previously, at OSU, she served as Senior Advisor for Global Affairs, where she provided leadership for the development and implementation of strategic initiatives in internationalization and global engagement.
 She was also an Associate Vice Provost for Faculty Development.
 She founded OSU’s Humanitarian Engineering Program, and was named the Richard and Gretchen Evans Professor of Humanitarian Engineering.